Newtonville, Massachusetts: History

+The suburban development of Newtonville began with the arrival of the railway in 1834.
+The village's growth started slowly, even after the rail depot opened in 1845.
+Major development in Newtonville started in the second half of the 19th century, which included the construction of a central high school in 1859.
+In 1880, Hull's Crossing station, now called Newtonville station, was built.
+The station attracted major development, as many professionals were able to live in Newtonville and commute to Boston by rail.
+Newtonville would further develop in the 1920s, when its town center expanded southward along Walnut Street.

 The Star Market on Austin Street (briefly renamed "Shaw's") was one of the first projects in the country to acquire air rights for construction; the supermarket is built over the Massachusetts Turnpike.

 Geography

 Newtonville is bordered by four other villages.
 Nonantum to the north, Newton Corner to the east, Newton Centre to the south, and West Newton to the west.
 Although Newton City Hall is located in Newton Centre, its property is contiguous with the border of Newtonville.
+The southern part of the village is home to Bullough's Pond and the Johnny Kelley Statue, marking the beginning of Heartbreak Hill for runners in the Boston Marathon.